See a larger version of the map

 - The agencies are closely examining construction plans and schedules to reduce conflicts as much as possible.

-- Weather - Severe cold or heavy rain could force construction delays.
+- Weather - Severe cold or heavy rain forced construction delays.

 - Public outreach - This is a large project with significant impacts to traffic.
 I-5 through this area attracts many travelers from throughout the region and even into Canada.
-A widespread outreach effort and utilizing the resources of partner agencies will be required to inform as many people as possible.
+A widespread outreach effort and utilizing the resources of partner agencies was required to inform as many people as possible.

 The End Result

-Forty-one aging expansion joints on the Ebey Slough, Steamboat Slough and Union Slough bridges will be replaced with new expansion joints, expected to last for up to 25 years.
+Forty-one aging expansion joints on the Ebey Slough, Steamboat Slough and Union Slough bridges were replaced with new expansion joints, expected to last for up to 25 years.
 These improvements will help maintain the bridges' structural integrity and improve driver safety.